TrumpForUSA/HowTrumpWins2020/Trump-Parental-Leave.md

 ## Why?
 While ***Trump Child Care*** ensures children at all life stages experience rewarding educational and recreational experienced, ***Trump Parental Leave*** ensures that parents receive the funds necessary to settle in with their new child, and adapt to their new family situation in life.

-While some parents may continue working right up until birth - others may have to take an extended leave of absence. ***TPL*** helps ensure all parents remain financially stable as they add another child to their family.
+While some parents may continue working right up until birth - others may have to take an extended leave of absence. ***TPL*** helps ensure all parents remain financially stable as they add a child to their family.

 ## Eligibility